 Jesus about twelve years old

-On the family trip to Jerusalem for the Passover Festival, in Jesus’ twelfth year, Jesus became separated from the family group heading home to Nazareth.
-He had remained in the Temple to continue a discourse on the Scriptures with the rabbis.
+On the family trip to Jerusalem for the Passover Festival, in Jesus’ twelfth year, He became separated from the family group heading home to Nazareth.
+He had remained in the Temple to continue a discourse on the Scriptures with the Temple Rabbis.

-Jesus stayed behind for a tutorial with the Temple rabbis and teachers, who were amazed by the boy’s level of understanding.
-At twelve years of age, a Jewish boy could start his training to become a rabbi, which would be completed at around the age of thirty if he was sufficient academically to finish.
-By twelve a boy who wanted to become a rabbi needed to quote the Torah, the first five books of the Bible, from memory.
+Jesus stayed behind for a tutorial with the Temple Rabbis and the Teachers of the Law, who were amazed by the boy’s level of understanding.
+At twelve years of age, a Jewish boy could begin his training to become a Rabbi, which would be completed at around the age of thirty if he was sufficiently advanced academically to finish.
+By twelve, a boy who wanted to become a Rabbi needed to quote the Torah—the first five books of the Bible—from memory.

 After Jesus’ parents had found Him, they continued their journey home together.
 The Bible, at this point in Jesus’ life, does not say much more about Him, until He commenced His public ministry.
 The Bible clearly says that Jesus had a number of half-brothers (including James and Jude) and half-sisters, because Joseph and Mary had more children following the birth of Jesus.
 Mark 6:3.